-'''

-feed2exec.plugins.output (feed, item, lock=None)

-'''

-load and run the given plugin with the given arguments
+''' feed2exec.plugins.output (feed, item, lock=None) load and run the given plugin with the given arguments '''

-an "output plugin" is a simple Python module with an output callable defined which will process arguments and should output them somewhere, for example by email or through another command. the plugin is called when a new item is found, unless cache is flushed or ignored.
+an "output plugin" is a simple Python module with an output callable defined which will process arguments and should output them somewhere, for example by email or through another command. the plugin is called (from feed2exec.feeds.parse()) when a new item is found, unless cache is flushed or ignored.